 1. they have non-radial wheels and want to use radial tires

-2. they want to use 16" tires instead of 16.5" due to local availability
+2. they want to use 16" tires instead of 16.5" due to local

 3. they need replacement wheels